SShym/test-bootstrap-firebase/README.md

-Updating the entire array in state after add/delete/delete a new element<br/> is not the best practice, especially if the array contains many elements!!!<br/><br/><br/>
+Get all information(axios.get) after add/delete/delete a new element<br/>
+is not the best practice, especially if the array contains many elements!!!
+If we are doing a real project<br/>
+we need to use different actions like ADD_PRODUCT, REMOVE PRODUCT, UPDATE PRODUCTS to change array of objects
+<br/><br/>

 <strong>Hi</strong>!
 I worked on the application for +- 12 hours.<br/>
 I haven't used Firebase and Bootstrap for a long time, I often use MongoDB and MaterialUi.<br/>